 A car’s weight has a dramatic effect on its performance, ride, handling, and fuel economy.
 Figuring out how much a car weighs should be simple, but the weights listed in brochures, road tests, and other sources can be contradictory and confusing.
 A vehicle’s specifications may list shipping weight, manufacturer’s curb weight, and gross vehicle weight ratings, all of which are quite different.
 To sort out this confusion, let’s look at what each of these terms means.

 Dry weight is a vehicle’s unladen weight with a completely empty fuel tank and no engine oil, coolant, or other fluids.
 As you can probably guess, dry weight is consequently much less than the car’s actual, on-the-road weight.
-A gallon of water weighs about 8.4 lb (3.8 kg), a gallon of gasoline about 6.3 lb (2.9 kg), so just adding fluids and filling the gas tank can add 150 lb (68 kg) or more to a car’s dry weight.
+One U.S. gallon (which equals a bit under 3.8 liters, for our metric readers) of plain water weighs about 8.4 lb (3.8 kg) while a U.S. gallon of gasoline something on the order of 6.5 lb (3.0 kg), so just adding fluids and filling the gas tank can add 150 lb (68 kg) or more to a car’s dry weight.